 Human trafficking forces the most vulnerable members of society - including children - into modern-day slavery.
-Of the more than 23,500 endangered runaways reported to the National Center for Missing & Exploited Children in 2019, 1 in 6 was a likely victim of child sex trafficking.
-The average age of child sex trafficking victims reported missing was just 15 years old.
+Of the more than 26,500 endangered runaways reported to the National Center for Missing & Exploited Children (NCMEC) in 2020, 1 in 6 was a likely victim of child sex trafficking.
+The average age of child sex trafficking victims reported to NCMEC was just 15 years old.